Jerry Bailey: Hall of Fame connections

 Bailey began riding regularly for Frankel in 2000, after parting ways with his longtime agent Bob Frieze and hiring Ron Anderson, whose connections and handicapping talents would help fuel Bailey's best seasons.
 Anderson had developed a friendship with Frankel from his time in Southern California as agent for Gary Stevens.
 That friendship would pay off handsomely in July, when Bailey watched a Del Mar race in which Frankel-trained turf star Chester House lost a stakes he should have won.
 Bailey had won only one previous stakes race for Frankel nearly four years earlier, but asked Anderson to contact the trainer and try to get the mount.

 Three weeks later, Bailey gave what he called one of the best rides of his life on Chester House in an Arlington Million win that would be the horse's final race.
-Frankel's stable rapidly developed into one of the strongest in the sport's history – and Bailey became a key element in its success.
+Frankel's stable rapidly developed into one of the strongest in the sport's history, and Bailey became a key element in its success.
 Together they had a gaudy win rate of 38% in graded stakes races, teaming to take 32 Grade 1s in a five-year span with Flute, Lido Palace, Squirtle Squirt, Aptitude, You, Beat Hollow, Medaglia d'Oro, Empire Maker, Sightseek, Aldebaran, Denon, Spoken Fur, Wild Spirit, Peace Rules, Intercontinental and I'm the Tiger.
 Bailey won eight stakes races on Sightseek and seven on Intercontinental.
-Among their many successes: the Belmont Stakes (Empire Maker), Kentucky Oaks (Flute) and Breeders' Cup Sprint (Squirtle Squirt).
+Among their many successes were the Belmont Stakes (Empire Maker), Kentucky Oaks (Flute) and Breeders' Cup Sprint (Squirtle Squirt).
 "Jerry puts a lot of time and effort into what he does", said Frankel, who died in 2009 after a battle with leukemia.
 "He's very well-prepared going into every race.
 By the time he gets to the paddock, he knows everything there is to know about the horse he's riding, and he knows everything about the horses he's riding against."